psantana5/bash-scripts/README.md

 The main purpose of this repository is to:

-- 📚 Learn and improve my understanding of bash scripting concepts
+- 📚 Learn and improve my understanding of bash scripting concepts.
-- 💡 Explore different scripting techniques and approaches
+- 💡 Explore different scripting techniques and approaches.
-- 🛠️ Familiarize myself with common command-line tools and utilities
+- 🛠️ Familiarize myself with common command-line tools and utilities.

 ## Script Usefulness